PhilippHeuer/credential-manager/README.md

 ## Custom Storage Backends

-This is a in-memory storage backend as example, you can use your own as supplied in the builder to store/load the credentials from whereever you want.
+This is an in-memory storage backend as an example.
+You can provide your own storage backend by supplying it in the builder to store/load the credentials from wherever you want.

 ```groovy
 public class TemporaryStorageBackend implements IStorageBackend {